 Q: What are some figures for the AKDN?

 A: The AKDN works in 30 countries around the world.
 It employs approximately 80,000 people, the majority of whom are based in developing countries.
-The AKDN’s annual budget for non-profit development activities in 2010 was approximately US$ 625 million.
-The project companies of the Aga Khan Fund for Economic Development (AKFED) generated revenues of US$ 2.3 billion in 2010 (all surpluses are reinvested in further development activities).
+The AKDN’s annual budget for non-profit development activities is approximately US$ 600 million.
+The project companies of the Aga Khan Fund for Economic Development (AKFED) generate revenues of approximately US$ 2.3 billion per year (all surpluses are reinvested in further development activities).